Inflation rises 5.4% from year ago, matching 13-year high

 Gas prices jumped 1.2% last month and have soared more than 42% compared with a year ago.
 Electricity prices rose 0.8% in September from August.

-Supply chain disruptions continue to drive new car prices higher, which rose 1.3% last month and are up 8.7% from a year ago, the largest 12-month increase since 1980.
-A shortage of semiconductors has restrained vehicle production and left fewer cars on dealer lots.

-The rapid price increases have raised pressure on the Federal Reserve, which has pegged its benchmark interest rate at nearly zero to spur more borrowing and spending.
-Yet inflation is far above its target of 2%.
+Housing costs also rose at a strong clip, as builders say they cannot find all the parts and workers they need to build new homes as quickly as they'd like.
+Rents rose 0.5% in September and a measure of home prices climbed 0.4%.
+If sustained, those increases will put significant upward pressure on prices, as those two measures account for nearly one-third of the CPI.

+Inflation is far above the Fed's target of 2% annually.
 Chair Jerome Powell has repeatedly said that the price gains should “abate” next year, bringing inflation closer to the target.

 Fed Vice Chair Richard Clarida echoed that view in remarks Tuesday.

-Note: This story has been updated to correct that rents rose 0.5% in September, not 0.4%.